wtsi-hgi/hgi-vault/doc/design.md

 * If it doesn't exist in the vault:
   * Hardlink the file into the appropriate branch:
-    * Create the hierarchy needed to address the inode ID; specifically its big-endian hexidecimal representation, zero-padded to a multiple of 8 and broken into 8-bit words, taking all but the least signficiant word to enumerate the tree.
+    * Create the hierarchy needed to address the inode ID; specifically its big-endian hexadecimal representation, zero-padded to a multiple of 8 and broken into 8-bit words, taking all but the least signficiant word to enumerate the tree.
     * Hardlink the file into the leaf of this tree, with its name given